Presidential transition of George H. W. Bush: Legislative changes

 Ahead of the 1988 election, there was bipartisan agreement that changes needed to be made to presidential transitions in order to make them easier.
 This agreement between parties, perhaps, was attributable to the fact that there would be a presidential transition occurring in the year 1988, since President Reagan was term-limited.
 One of the changes being pushed in congress was to increase the amount of funds provided by the government to a transition.
 Since 1976, the government had provided $2 million to the president-elect's team and $1 million to the outgoing president's administration to fund a transition.

 Legislation named the Presidential Transitions Effectiveness Act was successfully passed in 1988.
 In part, this legislation increases the amount given to presidential transitions to $3.5 million for the president-elect's team and $1.5 million to the outgoing president's administration.
 It also required that private contributions to transitions and the names of transition personnel would be publicly disclosed.
 It required, in return for receiving federal services and funding, transition teams would formally disclose the date, source, and amount of all privately contributed funds within 30 days after the inauguration.
 The legislation also placed a cap of $5,000 on private contributions from any one person or organization to a transition team.
 The bill also required transitions to disclose information about transition team members prior to initial contact with a federal department or agency.

 There had also been an unsuccessful effort to altogether stop president-elects from accepting private contributions to help fund their transitions, a bill for which was approved in the United States House of Representatives on March 31, 1988.

 Transition planning

 Early discussions about a prospective presidential transition for Bush began in late 1987.
-In January of 1988, Bush privately selected Chase Untermeyer to lead the pre-election planning of his potential presidential transition.
+In January 1988, Bush privately selected Chase Untermeyer to lead the pre-election planning of his potential presidential transition.

-Six months before the election, in April of 1988 (after Bush had become the Republican Party's presumptive nominee), action for the planning for a potential Bush presidential transition began in earnest, being led, at this stage, by Untermeyer.
+Six months before the election, in April 1988 (after Bush had become the Republican Party's presumptive nominee), action for the planning for a potential Bush presidential transition began in earnest, being led, at this stage, by Untermeyer.
 This planning effort maintained a low-key profile.